 The market value of medical data—far more specific than anonymized data—is skyrocketing.
 In the case of hospitals, which have already been severely weakened, cyberattacks have dramatically increased by 475% since the beginning of the health crisis.
 Therefore, the cybersecurity of organizations handling medical data is becoming a fundamental issue for patients.

 Increasingly Connected Medical Devices

 To protect itself against intrusion attempts through smart devices, the healthcare sector must turn to a certified and perfectly secure Cloud.
-It is also important to reassert the sovereignty of data in transit and to control its route in order to ensure that it does not fall under legislation other than that guaranteed by the European GDPR (General Data Protection Regulation).
-To protect their infrastructure, CISOs (Chief Information Security Officers) must integrate the security issues related to the use of the IoT into their roadmaps.
+It is also important to reassert the sovereignty of data in transit and to control their route in order to ensure that they do not fall under legislation other than that guaranteed by the European GDPR.
+To protect their infrastructures, CISOs (Chief Information Security Officer) must integrate the security issues related to the use of the IoT into their roadmaps.
 Thus, to preserve data and limit malicious intrusions through the IoT, experts recommend confining smart devices by implementing containers and fragmenting the network, an initiative that remains all too rare in under-resourced public hospitals.
 Once the network is fragmented, CISOs must remain vigilant by simplifying cybersecurity governance with the implementation of monitoring tools to analyze all network segments efficiently.

 Certifications as a Guarantee for Data Protection

 In order to choose the right technology partner, organizations can refer to certifications such as SecNumCloud or HDS in France.
 These ensure the adaptability of providers to all security and compliance constraints.
 Let’s see how certifications can help your organization choose a technology partner and guarantee the protection of your sensitive data.